tstahlhut/CPP/Readme.md

 	std::cout << std::left << std::setw(10) << str << std::endl;

 Other than setprecision, fixed, showpoint and left and right, which are only set once, setw has to be set for every field.

+# CPP01

+## Memory Management

+When allocating and deallocating classes in C++, malloc() and free() won't work properly, because they do not call the constructor/ destructor.
+Therefore, you use new() and delete().
+For example:

+		MyClass	*instance = new MyClass();
+		...
+		delete instance;

+If you want to allocate an array of instances, you can do it as follows:

+		MyClass *instances = new MyClass[10];
+		...
+		delete [] instances;

+If you allocate an array, you pass the number of instances to be created in square brackets.
+Unfortunately, you cannot pass parameters to the constructor and have to find workarounds.
+Do not forget the square brackets after the delete when deallocating the array.

+## References

+# CPP02

+## The Orthodox Canonical Class Form

+From module CPP02 on The Orthodox Canonical Class Form is required.
+It prescribes that every class has a default constructor, a copy constructor, an assignement constructor and a destructor.

+1. **Default Constructor**: initializes object - for internal use when no other value is available
+2. **Copy Constructor**: used in the implementation of call-by-value parameters
+3. **Assignment Operator**: used to assign one value to another
+4. **Destructor**: deletes object